gavdraper/gavdraper.github.io/_posts/2017-04-26-switch-to-ssl-with-cloudflare.md

 ---
 layout: post
-title: Switch to SSL With CloudFlare
+title: Switch Your Site To HTTPS Using CloudFlare
 date: '2017-04-26 21:05:39'
 ---